zhouyu-hust/FSINet/README.md

 #### PASCAL Instance Occlusion Dataset (PIOD)

-For training DFNet on PIOD training dataset, you can run:
+For training FSINet on PIOD training dataset, you can run:

 ```
 cd $DFNET_ROOT/examples/DFNet